ECON1101 Microeconomics: Prices and Markets

 - Students are able to (1) explain, demonstrate and apply various economic models to real life situations; (2) demonstrate the ability to produce clear and concise written and oral communication in an economic context to a variety of audiences; (3) develop competencies to work effectively in teams; and (4) recognise, understand and respond appropriately to ethical, cultural, social and sustainability issues.

-- Typically this unit is assessed in the following ways: (1) examinations; (2) assignment; and (3) quizzes.
+- Indicative assessments in this unit are as follows: (1) examinations; (2) assignment; and (3) quizzes.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.